• 0Shopping Cart

 Or think about the cobra as it slowly prepares itself for action.
 A rather vulnerable animal itself, the cobra cautiously readies itself for attack by raising its head.
 We, too, practice awakening our dormant energy in this pose, often using it as a prelude to a full chaturanga.

 When you think about it, many of our animal poses really do resemble the creature they’re named after.
-Next time your instructor calls out an animal pose, try to put yourself in that animal’s shoes (so to speak!) and consider why they do what they do.
+Next time your yoga instructor calls out an animal pose, try to put yourself in that animal’s shoes and consider why they do what they do.
 For example, dogs enter downward dog position when waking from a nap as a way to stretch.

 What’s your favorite animal pose?